 Jorien ter Mors made her Olympic debut aged 20 in the short track events at Vancouver 2010, where she finished 23rd overall in the women’s 500m and helped the Netherlands claim fourth place in the 3,000m relay.

-In 2012, at the European Short Track Speed Skating Championships in Mlada Boleslav (CZE), she landed the 1,000m crown, and won two silver medals in the 1,500m and 3,000m.
+At the 2012 European Short Track Speed Skating Championships in Mlada Boleslav (CZE), she landed the 1,000m crown, and won two silver medals in the 1,500m and 3,000m.
 Two years later in Dresden (GER), she added victories in the 1,500m, 3,000m and 3,000m relay – becoming the first Dutchwoman to claim European titles in every short track distance – and also finished second in the 1,000m.

-The Enschede-born skater went on to amass a total of 19 European individual and team medals (eight gold, six silver and five bronze) and three ICU World Championship medals (two silver and one bronze) in short track.
+In total, the Enschede-born skater amassed a total of 19 European individual and team medals (eight gold, six silver and five bronze) and three ICU World Championship medals (two silver and one bronze) in short track between 2010 and 2014.

 “I know that I skated fast and tried to have an even race, which resulted in a nice time,” she said after that success.
 “I’ve been focusing on my technique as I know I can do better.
 I enjoy what I do, in both long track and short track.”

 “I'm not used to these kinds of situations,” she admitted.
 “In short track you immediately know if you have won,” she said.
-“Now I have to wait and it was very nerve-wracking.
+“It was very nerve-wracking.
 I never expected to win gold here, but I had a very good race.
 Technically it was good.
 I kept pace and skated in a compact position; it was just about keeping it going.
 At the finish line I looked up and saw I was first.”